GSurf: Learning Signed Distance Fields from Splatting Opaque Gaussians for High-quality 3D Reconstruction: Method

 \subsection{Learning SDF from Gaussians}

-Inspired by recent advances in shape representation using SDF~\cite{wang2023neuralsingular, On-SurfacePriors, park2019deepsdf, neuralimls2023wang, Liu2021MLS,Wang_2022} and the success of SDF-based approaches in NeuS~\cite{wang2021neus} and VolSDF~\cite{yariv2021volume}, we fit an SDF directly to the Gaussian centroids, which offers several advantages: (1) It enables us to regularize the overall geometry using SDF-based losses, such as the Eikonal loss, addressing common issues like holes and non-smoothness observed in TSDF fusion from depth.
-(2) The SDF provides an alternative means of guiding Gaussian appearance modeling, whereas TSDF fusion methods rely solely on opacity and SHs and cannot directly impact Gaussian appearance modeling during training.
+Inspired by recent advances in shape representation using SDF~\cite{wang2023neuralsingular, On-SurfacePriors, park2019deepsdf, neuralimls2023wang, Liu2021MLS,Wang_2022} and their application in neural rendering (e.g., NeuS~\cite{wang2021neus} and VolSDF~\cite{yariv2021volume}), we propose to fit an SDF directly to the Gaussian centroids.
+This offers two key advantages: (1) It enables geometric regularization using SDF-based losses, such as the Eikonal loss, which helps address issues like holes and surface irregularities commonly observed in TSDF fusion.
+(2) The learned SDF provides rich geometric cues that enhance Gaussian appearance modeling, unlike TSDF-based methods that rely solely on opacity and spherical harmonics and cannot directly affect appearance learning during training.

+Unlike NeuS-based methods, which are purely trained from 2D images and lack direct 3D supervision, our approach with Gaussians provides explicit 3D supervision, similar to surface reconstruction from point clouds.
+Given the central positions of the Gaussians, ${\mathbf{p}_k}$, as discrete representations of the 3D object, our goal is to learn an SDF parameterized by an MLP $f_\text{sdf}$.